-\paragraph{Viewing Conditions} We use an HTC Eye Pro to display 360{\degree} videos, which provides an FoV of 110{\degree} and a binocular resolution of $2,880\times1,600$ pixels.
-Subjects are asked to seat on a swivel chair using the HMD to watch videos.
-EM and HM data can be collected by a built-in Tobii Pro eye-tracking system with a sampling rate of $2\times$ fps.
-Video playback is supported by a high-performance server with an AMD Ryzen 9 3950X 16-Core CPU, 128 GB RAM, and NVIDIA GeForce RTX 2080 Ti GPU.
+\textit{2) Viewing Conditions:} We use an HTC Eye Pro to display 360{\degree} videos, which offers an FoV of 110{\degree} and a binocular resolution of $2,880\times1,600$ pixels.
+Subjects are asked to seat on a swivel chair and wear the HMD to watch the videos.
+To collect the EM and HM data, we employ the built-in Tobii Pro eye-tracking system with a sampling rate of $2\times$ fps.
+Video playback is supported by a high-performance server with an AMD Ryzen 9 3950X 16-Core CPU, 128 GB RAM, and an NVIDIA GeForce RTX 2080 Ti GPU.
 The graphical user interface is customized using the Unity Game Engine.